malewins/Plant-iCLIPseq/README.md

 # README

-## *Arabidopsis* iCLIP-seq workflow
+## *Plant* iCLIP-seq workflow

-This workflow describes complete step-by step instructions to obtain genome-wide binding sites from sequenced *Arabidopsis thaliana* iCLIP reads.
+This workflow describes complete step-by step instructions to obtain reproducibility tested, genome-wide binding sites from sequenced *Arabidopsis thaliana* iCLIP reads.

 ## Overview:

 ### System requirements:

-Depending on the internet connection the complete setup and installation of required software requires less than one hour.
+Depending on the internet connection the complete setup and installation of required software requires about one hour on a current Desktop PC.

 #### Minimal setup

 * 4 CPUs
 * 8GB RAM
 * 250 GB disk space

+*<!> Note: Larger plant genomes require more RAM and disk space.
+The minimal setup was tested soley for Arabidopsis genomes. <!>*

 #### Recommended setup